sbabic/swupdate/doc/source/handlers.rst

 SWUpdate is using the external "btrfs" utility, that must be installed on the target, and "btrfs receive" is executed by sending the stream to the command.

-All generic features are avaiulable, that means that an srtifact can be streamed by using the "installed-directly" attribute.
+All generic features are available, that means that an artifact can be streamed by using the "installed-directly" attribute.